EmmaKLofthouse/LEJOG/README.md

 ![Screenshot_map](https://github.com/EmmaKLofthouse/LEJOG/assets/18194748/697d1c2d-4eab-40c4-adfe-64aa24038de2)

 ## Dataset
 The data used here was personally recorded as I was walking.
-It consists of two tables: overview.csv includes the day, date, start and end locations, distances walked counts.csv includes various things that I kept track of along the way such as steps, weather, number of stiles, number of dogs/cats I petted, county borders and how many times I was chased by cows
+It consists of two tables: 1. overview.csv which includes the day, date, start and end locations, distances walked and 2. counts.csv which includes various things that I kept track of along the way such as steps, weather, number of stiles, number of dogs/cats I petted, county borders and how many times I was chased by cows!

 ## Project Overview

-The lejog.ipynb notebook included in this repo includes cleaning of the data, creation of the interactive map above and various analyses of which I include a few below as examples.
+The lejog.ipynb notebook included in this repo contains the cleaning of the data, creation of the interactive map above and various analyses of which I include a few below as examples.

 ### Analysis of Walking and Rest Days